 That's because Amazon Marketplace is effective.
 It's highly visible.
 Initial investment is minimal.
 And perhaps most importantly, it enables social proof—one of the more significant marketing tactics for any brand hoping to make headway in the digital retail jungle.

 But you can't buy positive reviews.
 And you can't remove reviews on Amazon.
 Authentic feedback is the result of authentic standards, not incentivization.
 You simply can't rig Amazon's terms of service.

 Even if you're a brand with $1 Billion in sales.

-According to Amazon's 2020 Brand Protection Report issued earlier in May, over 5 billion changes to product detail pages were scanned in an attempt to weed out suspected counterfeiters and unverified claims, resulting in the seizure of over 2 million pirated items.
+According to Amazon's 2020 Brand Protection Report issued in May 2021, over 5 billion changes to product detail pages were scanned in an attempt to weed out suspected counterfeiters and unverified claims, resulting in the seizure of over 2 million pirated items.

 Including brands collectively estimated at over $1 Billion in sales on the platform.

 The Overseas Market and Review Manipulation on Amazon

 In April 2021, Amazon suspended fourteen different brands originating in China for taking part in a review manipulation scheme aiming to reward users through financial incentives and free products in exchange for five star reviews.

 While this scheme is hardly new, what makes Amazon's mass reinforcement of review guidelines noteworthy is the fact that these brands aren't necessarily low profile entities.

 They were by and large well known to the Amazon community because they were designed and created to be sold specifically on Amazon itself, including Mpow, Aukey and Seneo—all hoping to emulate the success of Anker, an Amazon-native brand who began their start as a third-party seller on the platform in 2011 only to go public last year with an initial offering of $10.30 a share.